SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Introduction

-MPC~\cite{yao1986generate}, proposed by Yao in 1986, is originated from the millionaire problem.
-Two millionaires can use Yao's protocol to figure out who is richer without revealing their concrete assets to each other or third-party.
+MPC, firstly proposed by Andrew C. Yao in 1982 for the millionaire problem~\cite{yao1982protocols}, is extended into a general definition for any polynomial computable function in 1986~\cite{yao1986generate}.
+The identification of MPC is groundbreaking, creating opportunities in which semi-trusted parties can jointly calculate results of mutual interest without a trusted third party.
+Two millionaires can use Yao's protocol to figure out who is richer without revealing their concrete assets to each other or a third party.
 MPC provides a security mechanism by which a group of mutually distrusting parties can jointly compute functions without revealing any private information beyond the function result.
 Especially, MPC can be implemented without a trusted third party.
-The identification of MPC is groundbreaking, creating opportunities in which semi-trusted parties can jointly calculate results of mutual interest without a trusted third party.
-Owing to the powerful \sls{security} guarantees, MPC has a wide range of potential application scenarios.
-With the supports of MPC protocols, researchers have developed several machine learning frameworks to keep the training data private.
-But in the real-world scenarios, the expensive communication overhead and computation complexity of its underlying protocols are still two issues.
+With the support of MPC protocols, researchers have developed numerous privacy-preserving machine learning frameworks to keep the training data private in recent years.
+In real-world scenarios, however, the expensive communication overhead and computation complexity of their underlying protocols are still two severe issues before these frameworks become practical.